 At the time of your scan, the images will be reviewed for clarity and accuracy.

 Our Radiologist will conduct a detailed study of your examination and will forward the report to your doctor.
-The images obtained during your scan, will be made available to you directly after your scan.

 At Global Diagnostics, we accept MRI referrals from medical specialists, GPs and allied health professionals.
 It is important to note that not all MRI examinations are Medicare rebateable.
 GPs have access to a limited number of MRI examinations for both adult and paediatric patients.
 Medical specialists have access to a larger number of MRI examinations.